ggerlach1/BIOF085/README.md

 ## TODO:

-1. Clean up the data folder and make sure it only has the material we actually use.
+1. Clean up the data folder and make sure it only has the material we actually use, the folder `new_march` has the data we will provide for the March Workshop I believe it has all of it.
-2. Better file system/work setup explanation at the beginning.
+2. Better file system/work setup explanation at the beginning - see day 0 slides
-3. Adjust day 0 material
 4. Adjust Genomics project work